Mpox: Complications

 Complications include secondary infections, pneumonia, sepsis, encephalitis, and loss of vision following corneal infection.
 Persons with weakened immune systems, whether due to medication, medical conditions, or HIV, are more likely to develop severe cases of the disease.
 If infection occurs during pregnancy, this may lead to stillbirth or other complications.

 Outcome

 Provided there are no complications, sequelae are rare; after healing, the scabs may leave pale marks before becoming darker scars.

 Deaths

 Historically, the case fatality rate (CFR) of past outbreaks was estimated at between 1% and 10%, with clade I considered to be more severe than clade II.

-The case fatality rate of the 2022–2023 global outbreak caused by clade IIb was very low, estimated at 0.16%, with the majority of deaths in individuals who were already immunocompromized.
+The case fatality rate of the 2022–2023 global outbreak caused by clade IIb was very low, estimated at 0.16%, with the majority of deaths in individuals who were already immunocompromised.
 In contrast, as of April 2024, the outbreak of clade I in Democratic Republic of the Congo has a CFR of 4.9%.

 The difference between these estimates is attributed to: